iftechfoundation/discoggin/README.md

 	./venv/bin/python3 -m discoggin addchannel https://discord.com/channels/12345678/87654321

+Run Discoggin with the command to install its slash commands:

+	./venv/bin/python3 -m discoggin --logstream cmdinstall

-Now you can run Discoggin:
+Now you can run Discoggin.
+This command will start the bot.

 	./venv/bin/python3 -m discoggin